Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 I was transformed by experiencing the power of creation and destruction simultaneously, week by week, in my own body and on the domains I was transforming.

-I was transformed by 30 years of seeking and assimilating Wisdom and Knowledge as rapidly as I could with a specific view towards the Meta Crisis and Spiritual War that define our era.
+I was transformed by 30 years of seeking and assimilating Wisdom and Knowledge as rapidly as I could with a specific view towards assembling the Force For Good to confront and overcome the Meta Crisis and Spiritual War that define our era.

 I was transformed by education in the best schools of the West.

 I was transformed by education in the deep arts of the East.

-I was transformed by walking with indigenous elders around the world.

 I was transformed by being united with a deeply spiritual and sensitive woman from the time I was 14.